The best hotels in Djibouti City

 Ambouli is strictly for airport convenience.
 It's not a neighborhood you'd choose for its own merit.
 Plateau du Serpent is budget territory.
 Horseed Hotel works there, but don't expect much from the surroundings.
 Pick your neighborhood based on your actual priorities, not just the hotel photos.

-Djibouti City's best neighborhoods
+Djibouti City's best hotel regions

 Plateau du Marabout is where you want to be if budget isn't the main concern.
 It sits right on the Gulf of Tadjoura waterfront and puts the best restaurants on Boulevard de Gaulle within walking distance.
 The European Quarter is a solid second choice if you're watching your wallet.